 In this section, we present the workhorse model of endogenous technical change.
-The benchmark model is a simplified version of Acemoglu, Gancia and Zilibotti (2008) - in turn related to Acemoglu (1998, 2002), Acemoglu and Zilibotti (2001) and Gancia and Zilibotti (2005).
+The benchmark model is a simplified version of Acemoglu et al. (2008)-in turn, related to Acemoglu (1998, 2002), Acemoglu & Zilibotti (2001), and Gancia & Zilibotti (2005).
 The key ingredients are different types of labor, skilled and unskilled workers, and factor-biased (directed) technical progress.
 To simplify the analysis, we abstract from physical capital accumulation.
-We emphasize an asymmetry in the ability of countries to "choose" technologies: new technologies are developed by rich countries (the North) and sold in their markets only, while new technologies need a costly investment to be adopted - possibly with delay - by less developed countries (the South).
+We emphasize an asymmetry in the ability of countries to "choose" technologies: New technologies are developed by rich countries (the North) and sold in their markets only, whereas new technologies need a costly investment to be adopted-possibly with delay-by less-developed countries (the South).
 In this leader-follower approach, the South benefits from the innovation in the North but is also subject to a constraint on its ability to choose the appropriate factor bias of technology.
-We characterize first the equilibrium in the North, which can be interpreted as a large advanced country (or a collection of perfectly integrated advanced countries).
-In the next section, we model how technologies diffuse to a set of less developed countries (the South) and discuss sources of productivity differences.
+We characterize first the equilibrium in the North, which can be interpreted as a large, advanced country (or a collection of perfectly integrated advanced countries).
+In Section 3, we model how technologies diffuse to a set of less-developed countries (the South) and discuss sources of productivity differences.

-2.1 Preferences
+2.1.
+Preferences

-The economy is populated by infinitely lived agents who derive utility from consumption $c_t$ and supply labor inelastically.
-Preferences of the representative agent are given by the utility function:
+The economy is populated by infinitely lived agents who derive utility from consumption $(c_t)$ and supply labor inelastically.
+Preferences of the representative agent are given by the utility function where $\rho$ is the discount rate.
+The representative agent sets a consumption plan to maximize utility, subject to an intertemporal budget constraint and a No-Ponzi game condition.
+The consumption plan satisfies a standard Euler equation: